-More than two months had passed since last season’s thrilling final Down Under in Australia ended with Seb Ogier winning his sixth title; but this year he was with a new team Citroen and would be behind the wheel of the C3 for the first time driving it in anger.
+More than two months had passed since last season’s thrilling final Down Under in Australia ended with Seb Ogier winning his sixth title, but this year he was with a new team Citroen and would be behind the wheel of the C3 for the first time driving it in anger.
 Last season the Citroen camp was not such a good place to be, with poor results and a troublesome car, one did question why the champ Ogier had jumped ships?

 After being released from his contract with the Citroen WRT following a series of offs; Kris Meeke found himself searching for his future.
-In step Tommi Makinen with a one year deal driving a Toyota Yaris, which he snapped up straight way, could this be his last shot?
+In step Tommi Makinen with a one year deal driving a Toyota Yaris, which he snapped up straightway, could this be his last shot?

 Closed season winter testing sessions by the top teams had been aplenty and the world’s best drivers were all ready for the off on Thursday morning at Shakedown in Gap; where Kris Meeke who was joined by ex Haydon Paddon co-driver Seb Marshall to set the fastest time.

-With the drivers all warmed up; the Monte challenge was to begin with two night stages as the man with the No1 on the door, Seb Ogier blasted off into the darkness.
+With the drivers all warmed up; the Monte challenge was, to begin with two-night stages as the man with the No1 on the door, Seb Ogier blasted off into the darkness.
 Toyota’s Ott Tanak was the quickest out of the blocks in SS1 La Bréole – Selonnet; but for others, the challenge of just getting thru the opening night stages proved all too much.

-First in trouble was M-Sport’s number two driver Teemu Suninen, hitting a patch of ice he found himself in a ditch on the opening stage and to add insult to injury, the young up and coming talent that is Kalle Rovenpera who is driving an R5 Skoda Fabio for his WRC2 Pro assault this years did the exact same thing, only slamming into the back of Suninen’s ditched Ford Fiesta.
+First, in trouble was M-Sport’s number two driver Teemu Suninen, hitting a patch of ice he found himself in a ditch on the opening stage and to add insult to injury, the young up and coming talent that is Kalle Rovenpera who is driving an R5 Skoda Fabio for his WRC2 Pro assault this year did the exact same thing, only slamming into the back of Suninen’s ditched Ford Fiesta.

 The atmosphere out on the stages was immense as last year’s top three drivers: Ogier, Neuville and Tanak battled it out in the darkness.
 Thierry Neuville took the stage win on SS2 Avancon – Notre-Dame-du-Laus and the crews returned to service in Gap with Tanak leading Ogier by +9.1 seconds with Neuville lying in third.